achorg/ach-gatsby-site/content/pages/conferences/mla-pages/digital-humanities-sessions/guide-humanities-computing-talks-2003-mla-convention.md

 - “Does Technology Matter?
 Arthurian Film on DVD,” Martin Barry Shichtman, Eastern Michigan University

-</div><div><a name="session603">603</a>: Narrating the German Capital in the Age of Globalization: The “Impossible” Berlin Novel at the Turn of the Twenty-First Century
+<a name="session603">603</a>: Narrating the German Capital in the Age of Globalization: The “Impossible” Berlin Novel at the Turn of the Twenty-First Century
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

 Monday, 29 December 2003, 3:30 to 4:45 p.m., Manchester 2, San Diego Marriott